 This amounts to the privatisation of NHS Commissioning, as Commissioners are required to pay private companies to do the work for them.
 NHS Commissioners lack the skills and resources to set up and use a commercial insurance-based model within the NHS shell of Integrated Care Systems.

-And in case hiring companies on the Health Services Support Framework isn’t enough to enable them to do this job, NHS England has “invited” scores of Clinical Commissioning Groups to work with Optum and PWC to change their commissioning processes in line with USA accountable care organisations’ methods.
+And in case hiring companies on the Health Systems Support Framework isn’t enough to enable them to do this job, NHS England has “invited” scores of Clinical Commissioning Groups to work with Optum and PWC to change their commissioning processes in line with USA accountable care organisations’ methods.

 NHS England is adding “Innovation Greenhouse” lot to the list